brend/textbank/MAINTENANCE.md

 - Text normalization and encoding:
   - Input bytes are converted with `String::from_utf8_lossy` then NFC-normalized.
   - Invalid UTF-8 is currently accepted with replacement characters and dedups deterministically.

+- REPL parsing:
+  - REPL command parsing is shell-style via `shell_words`.
+  - Quoted arguments and escaped quotes must be parsed correctly.
+  - Unclosed quotes should return a user-visible parse error (not panic).

 - Bench metrics:
   - Throughput must be measured from measured-phase start only (not warmup).